swizzin/docs.swizzin.ltd/docs/getting-started/box-basics.md

 ```

 ## list
-This function lists the applications currently available for installation and a quick description of the application.
+This function lists and describes all applications currently available for installation.

 Syntax:
 ```bash
 box list
 ```

-## Test
+## test
-You can use this in order to perform a sanity check about the status of installed applications.
-Primarily intended for CI, but might as well let you know.
+This function is intended for swizzin developers.
+It will perform sanity checks about the status of installed applications.

 Syntax:
 ```bash